 He was defeated by Republican Nathan Deal, a former congressman, in a GOP sweep of every statewide office in Georgia.

 Despite the bitter campaign, Deal called Barnes to wish him a speedy recovery, the governor's spokesman Brian Robinson said.

-Barnes on Tuesday chuckled that the cancer was "a pox put on me by my Republican friends."
+Barnes today chuckled that the cancer was "a pox put on me by my Republican friends."